MooningMod/Ruler-Intelligence-Suite/README.md

-# Unoffcial Ruler Intelligence Suite - Alpha 0,1 (testing)
+# Ruler Intelligence Suite - Alpha 0,1 (testing)

-A memory reading and overlay tool for **Supreme Ruler 2030**.
+An unofficial memory reading and overlay tool for **Supreme Ruler 2030**.
 This suite provides real-time unit comparison, technology impact analysis, and detailed economic logging.
 ## Features
 *   **Live Unit Comparison:** Compare up to three units side-by-side with all stats, tech effects, and spotting ranges.
 *   **Dynamic Tech Application:** Toggle techs on/off in the overlay to see their immediate impact on unit stats.